MoustaphaSaad/cpprelude/docs/Containers/bucket_array.md

 ```

 1. **T**: specifics element type.
-2. **bucket_size**: specifics the size of the bucket which depends on the size of single item a single bucket is 256KB.
+2. **bucket_size**: specifics the size of the bucket which depends on the size of single item.
+A single bucket is 256KB.

 #### Alias Interface